 - comply with reasonable requests during the process.

 We may restrict how we communicate with people whose conduct we consider to be unreasonable.
 Further information about what we consider unreasonable conduct can be found here.

 Compliments and general suggestions for improvement

 We are committed to continual improvement of our service and we value your feedback.

 Please let us know if you think we have provided you with a good service or if you have any suggestions about how the service may be improved.
 You can do this by participating in our Service Satisfaction Survey or by sending your feedback directly to the officer who dealt with your enquiry or complaint.

 If you are unhappy with an aspect of our service, it would be helpful if you first raise the issue with the staff member who has been dealing with the enquiry or complaint.
 If this is not appropriate or has not addressed your concerns, you can ask to speak with that person’s supervisor.
 Our staff will do their best to resolve your concerns.

 If you are still not satisfied with the response you receive, you can make a complaint in writing to the:

 Sydney NSW 2001

-Please note that the Executive Director cannot investigate complaints about decisions made under the law by the President or the President’s Delegate.
+Please note that the Chief Executive cannot investigate complaints about decisions made under the law by the President or the President’s Delegate.